agile-lab-dev/witboost-great-expectations-guardian-tech-adapter/docs/HLD.md

 ## Provisioning

-When the Guardian Workload is deployed, the Tech Adapter stores only the needed information to be able, later, to evaluate the contract(s).
+When the Guardian Workload is deployed, the Tech Adapter publish, for each component to guard, a DAG on Airflow that contains the business logic to:
+  - validate quality
+  - publish results

-The evaluation itself is asynchronous and is triggered by the orchestrator workload (the TA exposes an endpoint to execute the evaluation).
+The evaluation itself is asynchronous and is triggered by the orchestrator workload: a _parent DAG_ triggers the _Guardian DAG_ using the _TriggerDagRunOperator_ so that, for example, the quality checks can be executed immediately after an ETL process.

-The results of every evaluation are sent to the CGP Module.

-The Tech Adapter verifies timeliness expectations without a trigger from the orchestrator but based on an internal scheduler configuration.
-This allows it to detect problems if the orchestrator is not working properly, for example.
-This check can also be used to generate alerts or notifications as opposed to the [CGP timeliness check](https://docs.witboost.com/docs/p1_user/p6_advanced/p6_10_data_contracts/p6_10_2_creating_a_data_contract/#monitoring-result-scheduling).

 ![Provisioning](img/hld-Provisioning.png)